 Western Sydney University, NSW

-Jerome Sarris is Professor of Integrative Mental Health at the NICM Health Research Institute at Western Sydney University in Westmead.
+Jerome Sarris is Executive Director at Psychae Institute, a not-for-profit specialising in medicinal psychedelics research.
+He is a Professor of Integrative Mental Health at the NICM Health Research Institute at Western Sydney University in Westmead.
 He holds an NHMRC Clinical Research Fellowship, in addition to an honorary position at the University of Melbourne, Department of Psychiatry as a Principal Research Fellow.
 Professor Sarris moved from clinical practice as a Naturopath, Nutritionist, and Acupuncturist to academic work, and completed a doctorate at the field of psychiatry.
 He has a particular interest in anxiety and mood disorder research pertaining to integrative medicine, nutraceutical psychopharmacology and psychotropic plant medicines, and lifestyle medicine.
 His research also utilises genomic technology to examine the pharmacogenomics of individual responses to nutraceuticals in the treatment of psychiatric disorders.
-Professor Sarris has over 190 publications and has published in various eminent psychiatry journals including The American Journal of Psychiatry, Lancet Psychiatry, JAMA Psychiatry, and World Psychiatry.
+Professor Sarris has over 200 publications and has published in various eminent psychiatry journals including The American Journal of Psychiatry, Lancet Psychiatry, JAMA Psychiatry, and World Psychiatry.
 He has conducted many RCTs in the field, including 3 recent multicentre NHMRC Project Grants as CIA.
 Professor Sarris was a founding Vice Chair of The International Network of Integrative Mental Health & is an Executive Committee Member of the International Society for Nutritional Psychiatric Research.
 He currently leads the LIFEMend Neuropsychiatry Clinical Trials Network, in addition to chairing the World Federation of Societies of Biological Psychiatry: Integrative- Nutraceuticals/Phytoceuticals Clinical Guidelines Taskforce.

 - General travel support for two companies in 2018 (Sanofi-Aventis to discuss potential insomnia treatments) and 2019 (Fiji Kava to discuss kava and its potential use for anxiety) for intellectual contributions to company meetings